 My boys and husband are all avid surfers.
 We wanted to incorporate some surf art into this room but keep it in the neutral color palette of black and white and brown.
 My hopes are to feature black and white photography of my son surfing.
 In the mean time these are some surf artwork which inspired us.

 All these other items are what we are considering for the room.
 All the photos below are clickable and shoppable affiliate links for your shopping convenience.
+Simply click on the photos to be taken to the store to shop.

 I can’t wait to show off the room when it’s finally finished!
 Be sure to follow me on Instagram to see updated stories on this room.
 I am over there more than any other social media platform so I hope you are following along over on IG.
 The contemporary bedroom reveal will be coming up soon.
 Stay tuned!